elleem/reading-notes/401/reading09.md

 Statistical features, such as boxplots, created via median, max, min values.

+Terms: Third quartile is 75% of the data, first quartile is 25% of the data.

-small data is close together, grande data is further apart, the median helps you understand where the weight it is on data set.
+Boxplots deliver a lot of infromation: small data is close together, grande data is further apart, the median helps you understand where the weight it is on data set.

+Probability distribution,  percent chance that an event will occur, function of the probability of all possible values

-probability distribution, uniform distribution
+Uniform distribution, on/ off distribution

-bayesian statistics versus frequentist statistics
+Poisson distribution, discrete porbability distribution that a certain number of events will occur in a fixed time or space, given the average rate at which these events occur. ie: an average of 10 cars pass by an intersection per hour, we can use poisson to understand the probability of seeing 5 cars in a given hour.

+Bayesian statistics (does take into account added evidence, may be used when prior data may not be a good indicator of probability) versus frequentist statistics (analyze probability only with prior data)

+Note: Naive Bayes classifier, up sampling, down samplling, dimensionality reduction

+Statistical features like bias, vairance, and many others help us explore a dataset to gain valuable insights. <br>
+Probability distributions define the % chance that some event will occur and can be used to understand the spread of data. <br>
+Bayesian statistics express probability as a degree of belief in an event which can change as new infromation is gather, rather than a fixed value based on frequency <br>

 ### Ethics